Skip to content

 Profile/About Me

-I have been involved in research and teaching in the area of virology, microbiology, and cell & molecular biology for more than twenty-five years.
-During my graduate studies at the Department of Biotechnology, Indian Institute of Technology, India, I isolated a novel cytoplasmic polyhedrosis virus (Reoviridae family).
-The virus infects exotic silk-producing silkworms leading to significant economic loss.
-For the first time, I characterized the virus through extensive electron microscopy and molecular genomic analysis.
-I cloned and sequenced one of the genomic segments of the virus involved in the RNA genome packaging in the virion.
-Based on my initial research contribution in the late 1990s, the Department of Biotechnology, Indian Institute of Technology, India, became an authoritative center in silkworm insect virology research and received numerous grants and publications for the next two decades.
+Kaustubha Qanungo has been involved in research and teaching in virology, microbiology, and cell and molecular biology for more than twenty-five years.
+During his graduate studies at the Department of Biotechnology, Indian Institute of Technology, India, he isolated a novel cytoplasmic polyhedrosis virus (reoviridae family).
+The virus infects exotic silk-producing silkworms, leading to significant economic loss.
+For the first time, he characterized the virus through extensive electron microscopy and molecular genomic analysis.
+He cloned and sequenced one of the genomic segments of the virus involved in the RNA genome packaging in the virion.
+Based on his initial research contribution in the late 1990s, the Department of Biotechnology, Indian Institute of Technology, India became an authoritative center in silkworm insect virology research and received numerous grants and publications for the next two decades.

-Following my graduate studies, I received a post-doctoral fellowship at the Department of Molecular Biology of the Cleveland Clinic Foundation, USA.
-While I was at the Cleveland Clinic, I discovered two entities of the viral RNA viral RNA-dependent RNA polymerase that carry out the transcription and replication of the vesicular stomatitis virus; a prototype negative-strand RNA virus.
-The research was published in the Proceedings of the National Academy of Sciences; USA in 2004 and remained a seminal discovery in the field.
+After his graduate studies, he received a postdoctoral fellowship at the Department of Molecular Biology of the Cleveland Clinic Foundation, USA.
+While he was at the Cleveland Clinic, he discovered two entities of the viral RNA viral RNA-dependent RNA polymerase that carry out the transcription and replication of the vesicular stomatitis virus; a prototype negative-strand RNA virus.
+The research was published in the Proceedings of the National Academy of Sciences USA in 2004 and remained a seminal discovery in the field.

-I spent my next six years (2004-2010) as a research associate at the Department of Biochemistry, Case Western Research University.
-At Case Western Reserve University, I was involved in several structural biology projects.
+He spent the next six years (2004-2010) as a research associate at the Department of Biochemistry, Case Western Research University.
+He was involved in several structural biology projects at Case Western Reserve University.
 One of the projects was characterizing and solving the structure of the Fructosamine oxidases (FAOX) that catalyze the oxidative deglycation of low molecular weight fructosamines (Amadori products).
 These proteins are of interest in developing an enzyme to deglycate proteins implicated in diabetic complications.
 We reported the crystal structures of FAOX-II from the fungi Aspergillus fumigatus, in free form and in complex with the inhibitor fructosyl-thioacetate, at 1.75 and 1.6A resolution.
-I was involved in the purification of the protein for X-ray crystallography.
-In addition, I was involved in mentoring many undergraduate and graduate students.
+He was involved in the purification of the protein for X-ray crystallography.
+In addition, He was involved in mentoring many undergraduate and graduate students.

-In 2011 I moved to Charleston, South Carolina, and was involved in teaching Anatomy and Physiology, Microbiology at the Trident Technical College, and Cell & Molecular Biology at the College of Charleston for two years.
-In 2013, I was appointed as a full-time faculty Microbiology faculty at the Trident Technical College.
-I also continued his research at the Medical University of South Carolina as a visiting scientist.
+In 2011, he moved to Charleston, South Carolina.
+He was involved in teaching Anatomy-Physiology and Microbiology at the Trident Technical College and Cell and Molecular Biology at the College of Charleston for two years.
+In 2013, He was appointed full-time Microbiology faculty member at the Trident Technical College.
+He also continued his research at the Medical University of South Carolina as a visiting scientist.

-In 2019 I moved to the Department of Biological Sciences at Clemson University as a Lecturer and involved primarily in teaching Virology, Cell & Molecular Biology, and Microbiology.
+In 2019, he moved to the Department of Biological Sciences at Clemson University and was involved primarily in teaching Virology, Cell & Molecular Biology, and Microbiology.
 Besides, he is also involved in collaborative clinical virology research with the Department of Nursing, College of Behavioral, Social and Health Sciences at Clemson University.

-As I became primarily a teaching-focused faculty, my primary focus shifted from publication and active wet bench research.
-But nonetheless, I am involved in scholarly activities in the field of virology and contributed to several university outreaches, invited talks, and media appearances.
+As he became primarily a teaching-focused faculty, his primary focus shifted from active wet bench research to teaching and pedagogy development for the next generation of students.
+Nonetheless, he is involved in scholarly activities in virology and has contributed to several University outreaches, invited talks, and media appearances.

 Courses Taught